 - Demonstrate proficient use of system utilities and shell scripts.

 Assessment and Requirements

 Credit for Prior College-Level Learning

 CompTia Linux+ OR TestOut Linux Pro Certification must be current.
 Department faculty will verify certification(s).
-Verified certifications, and the Credit for Prior College-Level Learning application will be signed, copied, and retained in The School of Business, Entrepreneurship, & Professional Development office.
+Verified certifications, and the Credit for Prior College-Level Learning application will be signed, copied, and retained in the Department Office.
 Students must also complete a departmental exam and a skilled demonstration.